lexpaval/LxMultiTool/README.md

 ##### Fastboot
   - Unlock/Lock Bootloader
   - Flash Recovery Menu (you can choose and add recoveries)
+  - Boot Recovery (From Recovery menu)
-  - Flash Kernel (you can choose and add kernels)
+  - Flash any partition (you can choose what partition and add images)
   - Flash full Stock images (you can choose and add images)
   - Erase (format) partitions (you can choose which of the partitions)
   - Reboot (you can choose again...)